 While kitesurfing scudded onto the UK’s beaches as a fast-growing extreme sport in the late 1990s, the basic art of kite flying has been entrenched in global culture for centuries.
 It was Marco Polo who first brought stories of kite flying to Europe from Asia in the 13th century.
 China lays claims to inventing the first kites in 5th century BC; yet a cave painting from the Mesolithic period depicts the Muna people of Sulawesi, Indonesia, using a kite made of kolope leaf with bamboo skin as the frame, and twisted forest pineapple fibre as the strings.
 It’s thought that the Muna people flew kites to try to reach God.
 Undoubtedly a pastime with its veins deep in Asian culture, many of us may recall scenes of kite fighting in Kabul in the 1960s and 1970s, from the blockbuster book and movie, The Kiterunner.

 The ability of kites to pull people and vehicles upwind and downwind, using the same principles as sailing craft, fast cued the invention of kite buggying and kitesurfing.
 And far from Asia and the roots of kiting, Watergate Bay’s vast stretch of sand is one of Cornwall’s popular locations for these disciplines.
-The Bay’s Extreme Academy is run by passionate kitesurfer Carl Coombes, who leads traction kiting, kite buggying and kitesurfing courses as part of the centre’s wide watersports offer.
-“Kiting is like the magic ticket to being able to make the most of the whole range of conditions at Watergate Bay,” Carl enthuses.
-“If the wind is offshore you can surf.
-If it’s onshore you can kitesurf.
-And if it’s flat you can paddleboard.”
+The Bay’s Wavehunters at the Extreme Academy offers traction kiting, kite buggying and kitesurfing courses as part of the centre’s wide watersports offer.

 “When I first tried kitesurfing I was launched three metres across the shorebreak at high tide, attached to a kite – and was utterly hooked,” remembers Dreya, who is now a stained glass artist.
 “The early ambassadors of the sport were a tight-knit crew who would meet at Watergate Bay and The Bluff at Hayle,” she says.
 Dreya went on to break world records by kitesurfing the 70 miles from the Isles of Scilly to Watergate Bay, and the 135-mile crossing from Watergate to Ireland.